Great Black Swamp: Fate of the environment

-A LiDAR-based DEM of roads and ditches over pre-19th century stream channels.
+A Lidar DEM of roads and ditches over pre-19th century stream channels.
 The Jackson Cutoff Ditch appears as a vertical line between Custar and Milton Center.

 In the mid-19th century, Ohio did not view the draining of the swamp as resource depletion, environmental degradation, biodiversity loss, or ecosystem collapse.
 They instead viewed it as "redeeming" the lands for human use.

-Railroads, drainage tile industries, and ditches contributed to the swamp's destruction.
-The Jackson Cut-Off Ditch cost $110,000 to build in the mid-19th century, and drained 30,000 acres (12,140 ha) of wetlands in Wood County.
-It diverted Yellow and Brush Creeks and part of the Portage River's North Branch into Beaver Creek and the Maumee River to drain Wood, Henry, Hancock, and Putnam counties.
+Projects like the Jackson Cut-Off Ditch eliminated the Black Swamp.
+Authorized by the 1871 and 1878 ditch laws, it was completed in 1879 for $110,000 and drained 30000 acre of wetlands.
+It diverted Yellow and Brush Creeks and the Portage River's North Branch into Beaver Creek and the Maumee to drain Wood, Henry, Hancock, and Putnam counties.
+Local farming communities maintain ditches to prevent flooding.